 Scaling Mini-Grid (SMG), a new World Bank Group initiative, seeks to increase private investment in mini-grid services by working with governments, private sector investors and donors to find solutions to the remaining challenges in the sector.
 In many of the emerging market economies where mini-grids would be most effective, appropriate regulatory frameworks are limited and the market is fragmented.
 The lack of stable public-private partnership (PPP) frameworks, as well as limited institutional capacities, can make it hard to plan and develop bankable projects.
 Combined with demand, currency and political risks, these factors translate into high perceived investment risks.
 Under the Scaling Mini-Grid program, members of the World Bank Group seek to overcome these challenges by offering financing and advisory support as well as investment and risk mitigation instruments for governments and the private sector.
 The Scaling Mini-Grid program helps clients ensure timely completion of projects which can expand access to clean, and affordable electricity services.

-Leveraging Blended/Concessional Finance
+Infrastructure for Recovery: Leveraging Blended/Concessional Finance

 Webinar | March 27, 2022